 Draw the thermometer on a piece of paper.
 At the bottom, colour it in with a colour you think is happy and positive.
 At the topnext

-What would you do to stay calm if someone needed your help?
+What could people do to stay calm if someone needed their help?

 Click on the link below to read the video transcript.

 This activity helps children to learn how to keep calm when someone needs help and to think through the emotions they might experience to help them feel prepared.

 Use this activity to support children to create a calm and kindness plan.

 Creating a calm and kindness plan – practise activity